pymor/pymor/docs/source/tutorial_external_solver.rst

     :language: cmake

-Next we define a new library with our "model.cc" as the single source file and let pybind11 set the proper compile flags.
+Next, we define a new library with our `model.cc` as the single source file and let pybind11 set the proper compile flags.

 .. literalinclude:: minimal_cpp_demo/CMakeLists.txt